What are UK Forums?

-They are only visible to the other members of the particular forum where you create a topic (or reply) with a poll embedded.
-To create a poll click the cog wheel icon while editing your post and select "Build Poll"
+Polls are only visible to the other members of the particular Forum in which the topic (or reply) is created with the poll embedded.
+To create a poll, click the cog wheel icon while editing your post, and select 'Build Poll'.

 Bookmarks and Tracking

-- Click on your picture/avatar at top right and then the bookmark icon to get your most recent bookmarks list:
+- Click on your picture/avatar at the top-right of the screen, and then click the bookmark icon to access your most recent bookmarks list:

-- If you are on a device with a keyboard and are not currently editing then use the keyboard shortcut [g] followed by [b] to jump straight to your bookmarks page.
+- If you are on a device with a keyboard and are not currently editing, then you can use the keyboard shortcut [g] followed by [b] to jump straight to your bookmarks page.

-Click on that button, and you can then set the level of alert on that particular topic.
+Click on that button, and then set the level of alert on that particular topic.